c1-ra/undercover/README.md

 It is my first try at an online multiplayer game, and it is still a WIP.

 Notes:
-The first player to connect have to choose a number of couple of words.
-It is to be sure that when they play another time that they can pick from where they left and not have the same words.
+The first player to connect have to choose a number for the words with which they will play.
+It is to be sure that when they play another time they can pick from where they left and not have the same words.

 Next steps:
 - clean the files (repetitions, structure, maybe move the game logic in server.py to another file)